dgcamacho/so2021/exercises/sheet9.md

 ## Exercise 2 (Vector class 2)
-Write your own numerical vector class `Vector`, maybe inspired by the corrected version of exercise 2, but instead of manual dynamic memory management, use a `std::vector<double>` for the storage of the vector coefficients.
+Write your own numerical vector class `Vector`, maybe inspired by the corrected version of exercise 1, but instead of manual dynamic memory management use a `std::vector<double>` for the storage of the vector coefficients.

 The vector class should support at least the following operations